Day 13: Eat In & Take Out

 Food Trucks:

-I love going to the Rayback Collective especially on vegan food truck night.
+I love going to the Rayback Collective in Boulder especially on vegan food truck night.
 There’s lots of food choice plus most trucks let me take my own tupperware and they’re happy to put it in there.